einarwh/experiments-in-powerblog/content/blog-posts/recursion-for-kids.md

 Consider the following problem:

-The field vole can have up to 18 litters (batches of offspring) each year, each litter contains up to 8 children.
+> The field vole can have up to 18 litters (batches of offspring) each year, each litter contains up to 8 children.
 The newborn voles may have offspring of their own after 25 days.
 How many field voles can a family grow to during the course of a year?

 Of course, unless you’re a native English speaker, you might wonder what the heck a field vole is.
 I know I did.

 This a field vole:

-Field-vole-500px-border
+TODO: Image: Field-vole-500px-border

 I’m not really sure if it’s technically a mouse or just a really close relative, but for all our intents and purposes, it sure is.
 A small, very reproductive mouse.